 Nissanka pavilion and other Hindu shrines

 On either side of the Polonnaruwa signboard in the north and of the town there are more Buddhist and Hindu ruins.
-To the west of the road on a conspicuous rock outcrop, there are the remains of a brick built a pillared hall which was known as the Pritidanaka mandapa (Joy-conferring pavilion) and was a resort of refuge even for miscreants, according to an inscription on the site.
-On the western slope a shallow flight of steps had been cut giving access to the rock summit, and to the north of this stairway, the rock surface was prepared for the inscription of Nissankamalla which runs into 45 lines within an area 2.6m square.
+To the west of the road on a conspicuous rock outcrop, there are the remains of a brick-built a pillared hall which was known as the Pritidanaka mandapa (Joy-conferring pavilion) and was a resort of refuge even for miscreants, according to an inscription on the site.
+On the western slope, a shallow flight of steps had been cut giving access to the rocky summit, and to the north of this stairway, the rock surface was prepared for the inscription of Nissankamalla which runs into 45 lines within an area 2.6m square.

 To the west of the inscription, down below at ground level, there can be seen, within a rubble enclosure, a brick building which was devoted to the worship of Vishnu.
 The statue of this many an armed god was removed to the Anuradhapura museum.
 There is a makara-spout that leads out the sanctum from the northern wall, and on the outer surface of the brick wall of this building, there are niches.
 The moulded brickwork is bevelled following Hindu tradition.

 Nissanka pleasure pavilion